 Student teams have uploaded their concept notes to this area, received feedback from reviewers and been introduced to their mentors.
-This workspace will be active and open for comments and sharing ideas from experts but also from different teams.
-Have a look at the projects students are working on and share comments, relevant links and insights.
+This workspace allowed comments and sharing ideas from experts but also from different teams.
+As students' ideas developed further they moved to the Final Submission Workspace (see below).

 Final Submission Workspace

 Who’s invited: Participating students, academics, mentors, reviewers, judges, the Efficiency for Access Design Challenge team and the public.